 Be aware of your surroundings at all time.
 Follow your inner voice; if you feel unsafe, just go back to a more touristy part of town.

-If you need to convert your currency to the local Jamaican dollar, do so at your hotel or other authorised agent such as a bank or cambio.
+If you need to convert your currency to the local Jamaican dollar, do so at your hotel or other authorised agents such as a bank or cambio.

 Jamaica is as safe as many other travel destinations.
 Just be as careful as you would be in your native country.
 You can have a great Jamaican vacation away from your all-inclusive if you take the necessary safety precautions.